A new Machine Learning-based method for identification of time-correlated events at tagged photon facilities: Application of the Machine Learning-based method

-Figure~\ref{fig: CatBoost predictions} shows the correlations of the polar angle of the $\pi^0$ vs.\@ the missing mass (top) and the invariant mass of the proton and pion (bottom) for both the training sample (left panels) and for the evaluation one as predicted by CatBoost-based model (right panels).
 Part of the background can be linearly separated, however a significant overlap between the two data sets is also present.
 The shapes of the time-correlated signal (green area in figure~\ref{fig: CatBoost predictions}) are generally well-reproduced by the model.
-The corresponding values for the precision (number of true positives divided by the sum of true positives and false positives) and recall (number of true positives divided by the sum of true positives and false negatives) both for simulated sample and measured random background are summarized in table~\ref{Table: prec_recall} for different prompt peak cuts, corresponding to different levels of background contamination.
-The precision for the signal events varies between 97.5\%, for the ratio of signal and background events at $\approx 48\%$ and 95\% when the amount of the background increases up to 111.5\% (compared to the number of signal events).
+The corresponding values for the precision and recall both for simulated sample and measured random background are summarized in table~\ref{Table: prec_recall} for different prompt peak cuts, corresponding to different levels of background contamination.
+The precision for the signal events varies between 97.5\%, for the ratio of signal and background events at $\approx 48\%$, and 95\% when the amount of the background increases up to 111.5\% (compared to the number of signal events).
 As described above, the expected ratios for the signal and background samples were determined for the prompt peak region of the time spectrum (see figure~\ref{fig:time}).
 In this case, the cut of $0 \, \pm$~2~ns allowed the inclusion of most of the events in the prompt peak, while the broader cuts were used to test the performance of the models in presence of different amounts of background\footnote{For each of the time cuts, a separate model was created, in order to take the ratios of background and signal into account in each case.}.